durgaprasad118/Learnings/JavaScript/map,filter,reduce,destructing.md

 ```
 -  `(a, b) => a - b` is used as a comparison function=> ascending order
 -  If the result of the function is negative, `a comes before b`.
 If the result is positive, `b comes before a`.
 If the result is zero, the order of `a and b remains unchanged.`
+## Nullish coalescing operator
+- The behavior of the ?? operator is simple: it returns the value of the left-hand operand (a) if it is not null or undefined, and if it is null or undefined, it returns the value of the right-hand operand (b).
+In other words, it provides a default value (b) when the left-hand operand (a) is null or undefined.